 One of the key challenges faced by our community is that many Java developers don’t realize that they use, benefit from and depend on Java EE every day.
 For example, all of these are Java EE technologies:

 - JPA (Hibernate/EclipseLink)

 - Containers (Tomcat/Jetty/WebSphere/WebLogic/GlassFish/Payara/TomEE)

 Much like Java itself, Java EE also has all the challenges of a relatively mature technology.
 There are many badly outdated or plain wrongheaded ideas held by many people about Java EE.
+The core value proposition of Java EE is even more important in cloud native applications, not less.
 Java EE also competes with many highly aggressive non-standard solutions even within the Java ecosystem (ironically many of these solutions actually depend on Java EE remaining strong) let alone beyond the JVM such as .NET.

-The most effective way of addressing these challenges is grassroots community advocacy to educate and enlighten others.
+The most effective way of addressing these challenges and moving Java EE forward is grassroots community advocacy.
 None of this is possible without your direct engagement and help.